stevenxxiu/dist_rep_sent_doc/readme.md

 The learning rate/gradient descent method is not specified.

-Hierarchical softmax usually has a bias, it is possibly not present in the paper.
+Hierarchical softmax usually has a bias, it is not described `Distributed representations of words and phrases and their compositionality` paper, but the paper does say "... softmax weights U, b and paragraph vectors D` ...", so we suppose that there is a bias.

+It is not described how unknown words during validation are handled.

 ### Can be missed
 A detailed explanation to window size is in the Experimental Protocols section.